stefanbylund/zxnext_layer2/README.md

 * zxnext_layer2/lib/sdcc_ix/zxnext_layer2.lib
 * zxnext_layer2/lib/sdcc_iy/zxnext_layer2.lib

-If you want to build the zxnext_layer2 libraries yourself, see the "How to build" section below.
+If you want to build the zxnext_layer2 libraries yourself, see the "How to Build" section below.

 ## API Documentation